Trans kids' treatment can start younger, new guidelines say

 Dr. Marci Bowers, the transgender health group’s president-elect, also has raised concerns about hasty treatment, but she acknowledged the frustration of people who have been "forced to jump through arbitrary hoops and barriers to treatment by gatekeepers ... and subjected to scrutiny that is not applied to another medical diagnosis.’’

 Gabe Poulos, 22, had breast removal surgery at age 16 and has been on sex hormones for seven years.
-The Asheville, North Carolina, resident struggled miserably with gender discomfort before his treatment.
+The Asheville, N.C., resident struggled miserably with gender discomfort before his treatment.

 Poulos said he’s glad he was able to get treatment at a young age.